JJoni18/lecture0/README.md

-This is a fan page i made on my favorite soccer club chelsea.
-The Home page gives a starting point.
-The first page John is about me and what i like.
+Hello, I created a web page about me, on what the things I like, and also a fan page about my favorite soccer club.
+The Home page links to my page, The first page John.
 The second page is a fan page i on my favorite soccer team.
-The fourth page is on the programming languages I'm learning, especially Python.
-The fifth page is about coffee, which is linked from my list of things I like.
+The third page is on the programming languages I'm learning.
+The fourth page is about coffee, which is also linked from my list of things I like.